-Use only officially-released Linux distribution kernels.
-The binary RPM packages only support officially-released Linux distribution kernels, and do not support pre-release distribution kernels.
+Use only officially released Linux distribution kernels.
+The binary RPM packages support only officially released Linux distribution kernels, and do not support pre-release distribution kernels.

-- An installation script, elx_net_install.sh, which installs (by default) the Ethernet driver binary RPM that corresponds to the target system's architecture and kernel memory variant - A README file that provides a description of the kit structure, its contents, and distribution support scope
+- An installation script, lpnic_install.sh, which installs (by default) the Ethernet driver binary RPM that corresponds to the target system's architecture and kernel memory variant - A README file that provides a description of the kit structure, its contents, and distribution support scope